RTLiang/RTLiang/content/hard as rock/How to Set Your Windows in EEA in Order to Uninstall MS Edge.md

 >
 >The requested control is not valid for this service.
 > ```
-> So we have to restart Windows
+> So we have to restart Windows.

-After rebooting, ucpd is `STOPPED`
+After rebooting, ucpd is `STOPPED`.
 ```cmd
 C:\>sc query ucpd